Saturday, September 23, 2023

 -This passage speaks of Christ returning physically for a second time to administer judgement on mankind and restoring a righteous order.
 It does not speak of Him coming down during this age at the command of an ordained priest to be consumed by parishioners.
 Hebrews presents us with there being only one sacrifice for sin.
 The Roman Catholic Church teaches that the Mass is a sacrifice of Christ’s body and blood, which is exactly what Hebrews addresses.

 -The problem with Roman Catholic teaching is that Christ's sacrifice is believed to be a one time event and occurring on a daily basis.
-The author of Hebrews does not present His atonement in that way, but Rome does.
+The author of Hebrews does not present His atonement in that way.
 According to Hebrews, Christ's sacrifice is not happening daily as did the sacrifices of the Old Covenant.
 It says Christ's sacrifice was “once for all,” meaning that it was a one-time event.
 The problem with the Mass begins with it being a sacrifice that happens repeatedly.

 • Does Hebrews 10:10-18 Contradict The Sacrifice Of The Mass?: